 And that is how the first law school came into existence in America.
 The one-room school house, the original law school, and Tapping Reeve’s home were given status as National Historical Landmarks in 1965.

-For tomorrow’s Early American Faith article, I’ll write about Tapping’s father Abner, who although a successful minister and an “extraordinary man” in the words of one biographer, experienced some moral failings.
+Tapping’s father Abner, who although a successful minister and an “extraordinary man” in the words of one biographer, experienced some moral failings.
+An article about Abner is included in the Early American Faith Special Edition on sale here.